typhoeus/typhoeus/README.md

 You can query the response object to figure out if you had a successful request or not.
 Here’s some example code that you might use to handle errors.
-The callbacks are executed right after the request is finished, make sure to define them before runnig the request.
+The callbacks are executed right after the request is finished, make sure to define them before running the request.

 ```ruby
 request = Typhoeus::Request.new("www.example.com", followlocation: true)